-Of course, coffee and other caffeinated beverages are to blame for your lack of shuteye, but they’re not the only stimulants at fault!
-Think of stimulants as anything stimulating your body at night and therefore keeping you in the sympathetic — fight or flight — state.
-This could be mental stimulation from social media or TV, an increase in cortisol due to blue light exposure, or the stimulating aftermath of caffeinated beverages such as coffee, tea, or soda.
+If you’re drinking too much caffeine too late in the day, stimulants like coffee and other caffeinated beverages can largely account for your lack of shuteye!
+But, they’re not the only stimulants at fault.
+While we most commonly think of stimulants as caffeinated beverages, anything that stimulates your body at night — and therefore keeps you in the sympathetic (fight or flight) state — is a stimulant.
+This could include mental stimulation (from social media or TV), an increase in cortisol due to blue light exposure, or the stimulating aftermath of caffeinated beverages such as coffee, tea, or soda.

 If you’ve addressed the above issues and are still struggling with sleep, it may be indicative of a health concern or medical issue.
-Ruling out any health concerns and checking in with your doctor or physician is always a good idea.
-And, addressing any medical concerns means one step closer toward a restful night’s sleep!
+While not always the case, ruling out any health concerns and checking in with your doctor or physician is always a good idea.
+Think of it this way: addressing any medical concerns means one step closer toward a restful night’s sleep!

 16 Tips to Fall Asleep Faster